randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

             clean: $(suite)         Will Clean the Environment of previous runs.
             build: $(suite)         Will Build the GeoServer Docker Image for the Environment.
             test: $(suite)      Will running the Suite test with teamengine.
+            webUI: $(suite)		 Will running the Suite test with teamengine.

-      - Choose which test to run by setting the Suite environment variable:
+      - Choose which test to run, this is an example:

         .. warning::